idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 ### Family Magic

-Amelia - Amelia starting to do brause reverse with card turning over.
+Amelia - Amelia starting to do braue reverse with card turning over.

 Zach - Making up his own card trick for woman waiting on the bus. -